The Routledge Companion to Digital Journalism Studies

 Author Information

-Scott A. Eldridge II, PhD, is a senior lecturer with the Centre for Media and Journalism Studies, University of Groningen, The Netherlands.
+Scott A. Eldridge II, PhD, is an associate professor with the Centre for Media and Journalism Studies, University of Groningen, The Netherlands.
 His research explores the changing journalistic field, interloper media, and peripheral journalistic actors.
 He is the author of numerous studies on digital journalism, including Online Journalism From the Periphery (2018).
 David Cheruiyot, PhD, is an assistant professor with the Centre for Media and Journalism Studies, University of Groningen, The Netherlands.
 His research focuses on digital media/press criticism, journalistic accountability, and global conflict reporting.
 Sandra Banjac, PhD, is an assistant professor with the Centre for Media and Journalism Studies, University of Groningen, The Netherlands.
 She is also affiliated with the Journalism Studies Centre, University of Vienna.
 Her research focuses on the changing relationship between journalists and audiences, and critical intersectional approaches to exploring inequalities within journalism.
 Joëlle Swart, PhD, is an assistant professor in the Centre for Media and Journalism Studies, University of Groningen, The Netherlands.
 Her research focuses on changing everyday news use and how people develop habits, skills, and knowledge around news and journalism.
 She is a member of the editorial board of Digital Journalism.

 Tab Content 6